pandastrike/panda-capability/README.md

-## Adversarial Design for the Open Web
+## Web Capabilities: Distributed Authorization For The Open Web

 *Web Capabilities* provide authorization to perform a set of HTTP requests.
 They are modeled after [capability security models](https://en.wikipedia.org/wiki/Capability-based_security) [emphasis added]: